 David has been creating software for over 25 years.
 He has a passion for continual learning and improving quality, and enjoys being in and creating environments where these happen.
 A Microsoft MVP (Development Technologies), he run the Adelaide .NET User Group.

-By day, he works as a Senior Software Developer at RLDatix on healthcare software.
+By day, he works as a Senior Developer at SixPivot.
 In his spare time he contributes to numerous open source projects (including some of his own), and is a package moderator at Chocolatey.org

 Learn how features of the new .NET project system can not only dramatically reduce the size of your proj and nuspec files, but it makes them simpler and easier to maintain.